- QUERY and IMPORTRANGE Syntax

 - Example: QUERY + IMPORTRANGE in Google Sheets

 In addition to its spreadsheet features, Google Sheets provides a diverse range of functions that allows you to use spreadsheets to store and retrieve data.
 While it’s not recommended for very large databases or ones with complex architectures, you can easily manage a simple database in Google Sheets.
 The VLOOKUP function is useful when you’re searching for specific values, but it’s not designed to find data based on conditions or filter it.
 The QUERY function, on the other hand, is designed to find, filter, and manipulate data based on multiple criteria.
 The IMPORTRANGE function allows you to work with data stored in a different Google Sheet.
 By combining these two versatile functions, you can access and query your data, even if it’s stored in multiple spreadsheets.
+However, if you work with multiple files and are having trouble with IMPORTRANGE, Sheetgo is a great alternative.

-In this article, you will learn how to use the QUERY function with the IMPORTRANGE function to query and import data from other Google Sheets files.
+In this guide, you will learn how to use the QUERY function with the IMPORTRANGE function to query and import data from other Google Sheets files.
 You have a review of the syntax for both functions and step-by-step instructions on how to use them together.
 Finally, you have examples showing how to use the most common query clauses.

 QUERY and IMPORTRANGE Syntax